 WordPress is used by over 63% of websites as a content management system (CMS), and some of the biggest brands in the world rely on the platform.
-Open source WordPress powers over one-third of the web – check out the real-time counter that tracks downloads.
+Open-source WordPress powers over one-third of the web – check out the real-time counter that tracks downloads.

 There are hundreds of thousands of web hosts that meet WordPress’ minimum web hosting requirements.
 You want more than the bare minimum, though – you need a rich and trustworthy host that you can stick with for years to come.

 This article will cover the WordPress hosting problems most clients are nervous about.
-For example, a top concern is being responsible for websites that can’t perform well because they’re slow to load or experience a lot of downtime.
-Website owners are also worried about servers that are vulnerable to security breaches, support teams that take way too long to solve a web hosting issue and pricing that’s unclear.
+For example, a top concern is being responsible for websites that can’t perform well because they’re slow to load or experience a lot of downtimes.
+Website owners are also worried about servers that are vulnerable to security breaches, support teams that take way too long to solve a web hosting issue, and pricing that’s unclear.

 1. Slow Speeds

 Slow loading times are at the top of the WordPress hosting problems list.
 When a site takes too long to load – even more than two seconds – customers can leave and businesses can lose revenue.
 There are several reasons why a WordPress website may be laggy:

 - Slow-loading external scripts

 In the worst-case scenario, all three of these WordPress hosting problems occur at the same time.